Detroit Tigers vs San Diego Padres Odds, Spread, and Total

 Tigers vs Padres Betting Trends

-- The total went under in four of the Padres' last five matchups.
+- The total has gone under in nine of the Tigers' last 12 matchups.

-- The total went under in nine of the Tigers' last 13 games last season.
+- The total has gone under in six of the last nine Padres games.

-- The under has hit in five of the last seven meetings between these teams.
+- The over has hit in four of the last six meetings between these teams.

-- The Padres have won five of the last seven matchups against the Tigers in San Diego.
+- The Tigers have won four of the last five matchups against the Padres.

 Tigers vs Padres Injury Reports